massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The default Liberty runtime also includes the [PI90804 Apache Commons interim fix](https://www.ibm.com/support/pages/node/301027){: external}.

 ### January 31, 2018: Updated Liberty buildpack v3.17.1-20180131-1532
-* The buildpack was updated to include Liberty feature `microProfile-1.2`.
+* The buildpack includes Liberty feature `microProfile-1.2`.

 ### January 26, 2018: Updated Liberty buildpack v3.17-20180122-1037
 * The buildpack was updated to add the ability to dynamically set tracing on the Liberty server.